-Physical vs. Chemical Exfoliation: What’s the Difference?November 25, 2020
+Physical vs. Chemical Exfoliation: What’s the Difference?February 14, 2023

-Exfoliating is a must-do step in your skin-care routine because it sloughs away dead surface skin cells, gets rid of pore-clogging debris and helps reveal a brighter, smoother complexion.
-But with both physical or mechanical exfoliators like scrubs and chemical exfoliators like acids on the market, it can be tricky to figure out which type of product (or combination of products) is best for your skin.
-To help break down the differences between chemical and physical exfoliants, we turned to board-certified dermatologists Dr. Elizabeth Houshmand and Dr. William Kwan and licensed medical aesthetician Bre Knouse.
+Exfoliating is a necessary (but often overlooked!) step in your skincare routine because it sloughs away dead surface skin cells, gets rid of pore-clogging debris and helps reveal a brighter, smoother complexion.
+But with both physical or mechanical exfoliators (like scrubs) and chemical exfoliators (like acids) on the market, it can be tricky to figure out which type of product (or combination of products) is best for your skin.
+To help break down the differences between chemical and physical exfoliants, we turned to board-certified dermatologists Dr. Elizabeth Houshmand, Dr. William Kwan and Dr. Melanie Palm, as well as licensed medical aesthetician Bre Knouse.

 What Is Exfoliation?

 “The life cycle of a cell is about three months in children and only about 30-50 days in adults, which means our cells are dying a lot faster as we age,” says Knouse.
 “This leads to dead skin cell build-up, clogged pores, dryness, dull complexion and rough texture.”
 That’s where exfoliation comes into play.

 Dr. Houshmand explains that exfoliation, both physical and chemical, can speed up the cell renewal process and help get rid of rough or uneven skin texture that is more prevalent with age.
 “New skin cells are fresh and leave your skin feeling smoother and softer,” she says.

 In other words, “exfoliation is the process of removing dead skin cells,” explains Dr. Palm.
 “When done correctly, exfoliation can produce a number of benefits, including fading acne scars, brightening your complexion, preparing your skin to better absorb skincare products, unclogging pores and more.”